 coefficients when measuring vowels), so too care must be taken when eliciting and analyzing listener judgments.

-Flege et al. (1995) used a delayed repetition task to elicit the production of English
+Flege et al. (1995) used a delayed repetition task to elicit the production of English native

 The elicitation task, therefore, can be characterized as a delayed sentence repetition